damienbod/OAuthClientAssertionsPerInstance/OAuth_first_party_adapted_draft.md

 ## Authorization Challenge Request

-Body can be anything depending on the application authorization requirements.
+The request body can be anything depending on the application authorization requirements.

 A phishing resistant user authentication is recommended on the device for the user.

+Possible user authentication methods on the device:

+- email
+- SMS
+- Passkeys
+- OTP

 ~~~
 POST /AuthorizationChallengeRequest HTTP/1.1